microsoft/pxt-arcade/docs/lessons/barrel-dodger.md

 # Barrel Dodger

-Make an action game where the player has to move quick to avoid fast moving barrels.
+Make an action game where the player has to react quickly to avoid fast moving barrels.
 Get hit and it's **GAME OVER!**

 ![Dodging barrels](/static/lessons/barrel-dodger/barrel-dodger.png)